Dead Space 2: Severed

 Gabe Weller is on patrol in the Sprawl's mines when the Necromorph attacks begin, warning Lexine, who is pregnant with their child, as he makes his way back to her.
 Weller is betrayed by his superior Victor Bartlett, who reveals that the pair were subjects of the Oracle Program, intended to study both Lexine and Weller's survival of the Aegis VII incident and the potential use of their child.
-Bartlett, whom Tiedemann ordered to kill all Marker-related subjects, is later attacked by two high-ranking EarthGov agents known as the Oracles, who take Lexine.
-Weller chases after them, with Lexine escaping into a shuttle when Necromorphs kill the Oracles.
-Bartlett launches a final attack on Weller before he can board; Bartlett is killed, and Weller is fatally injured, with Weller's last act being helping Lexine to escape.
-An epilogue reveals Gabe's body has been taken for study by EarthGov, while the missing Lexine is to be killed once found.
+Bartlett, whom Tiedemann ordered to kill all Marker-related subjects, is later subdued by two high-ranking EarthGov agents known as the Oracles, who take Lexine from him.
+Weller chases after them, with Lexine retreating into a shuttle when Necromorphs kill the Oracles.
+Bartlett suicidally attacks Weller with a grenade before he can board; fatally injured, Weller helps Lexine escape the Sprawl.
+An epilogue reveals Weller's body has been taken for study by EarthGov, while the missing Lexine is to be killed once found.